instantbird/blog.instantbird.org/content/articles/why-should-i-switch-from-pidgin.rst

 or whatever IM client you may be using right now to Instantbird.
 We respect your freedom, we respect your choices, we love you!

-.. |Instantbird crash reporter| image:: http://blog.instantbird.org/images/crash-breakpad.png
+.. |Instantbird crash reporter| image:: {filename}/images/crash-breakpad.png
+.. _stability efforts: {filename}/articles/stability.rst
+.. _Time Bubbles: {filename}/articles/introducing-time-bubbles.rst
+.. _Magic copy: {filename}/articles/introducing-magic-copy.rst